pdefusco/MLOps_CML_DEV_Proj/README.md

 ### High Level Workflow

 In this part of the workshop you will develop a Classifier to predict credit card fraud.
+All scripts are located in the "code" folder.

 1. With a CML Session with Workbench Editor run "0_data_gen.py" to create synthetic credit card data.
 2. With a CML Session with JupyterLab Editor and Spark Add-On 3.2+ run through the "1_data_exploration.ipynb" notebook to familiarize yourself with the data.
 Run every cell without modification.